Emperor-Koala/RandomIdeas/laravel-spigot-perms.md

     2. Check if the user's role allows this permission
     3. Return the default value of the permission

-In the ideal, this would all run through Laravel's guards, allowing permission checks to work in Blade templates as well.
+In the ideal, this would all run through Laravel's Gates, allowing permission checks to work in Blade templates as well.